aseemj745/Medical-Device-System-Portfolio/automated-pacemaker-and-circuit-tester/single-chamber-pacemaker-tester/README.md

 ## Data Logging

-- All test results are **automatically logged to structured Excel reports**
+- All test results are automatically logged to structured Excel reports
 - Failed parameters are clearly highlighted
-- Both initial and re-test results are preserved
+- In case of re-test:
+  - Only the **final result is retained**
+  - If the re-test passes → previous failed value is overwritten
+  - If the re-test fails → final result remains FAIL
 - Final PASS / FAIL decision is recorded per device

 ---